Kia EV3 vs Leapmotor C10

 Feature Showdown

-The Kia EV3 features a 12.3-inch touchscreen, while the Leapmotor C10 gets a 14.6-inch display and 10.3-inch instruments.
+The Kia EV3 features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the Leapmotor C10 gets a 14.6-inch display and 10.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The Leapmotor C10 counters with wireless charging, panoramic roof, power tailgate and V2L that the Kia EV3 does not offer.
+The Leapmotor C10 counters with wireless charging, panoramic roof and power tailgate that the Kia EV3 does not offer.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain